-- Plugins section helps to manage the plugins either existing or new ones to be introduced.
+- The plugins section helps to manage the plugins, either existing or new ones to be introduced.

-- Users section is used to do CRUD operation on the user.
+- Users section is used to do CRUD operations on the user.

-- Tools can be used to incorporate any external tool to website.
+- Tools can be used to incorporate any external tool into a website.

-- Settings section handles content management which we have been talking about till yet.
+- The settings section handles content management which we have been talking about till yet.

-- Collapse section when hit hides the sidebar.
+- The collapse section, when hit, hides the sidebar.

-Then upon clicking at themes, you can choose to add theme option to incorporate your desired theme ( can be uploaded from external resources also).
-After the installation of the theme, it gets applied and now you get redirected to the new page.
+Then, upon clicking at themes, you can choose to add a theme option to incorporate your desired theme ( can also be uploaded from external resources).
+After the installation of the theme, it gets applied, and now you get redirected to the new page.
 By using synonymous options, the themes could be deleted.

 Steps to do this are simple: